aniellod/XCmd/README.md

     * Press Super+R + R to reload the configuration
     * Press Super+R + Q to quit XCmd

+    Ensure the configuration file exists and is properly formatted.
+    Execute the compiled binary: ./XCmd
+    A tray icon will appear.
+Use the configured hotkeys to trigger actions.

 Dependencies and Build Requirements:

     GTK+ (for system tray integration)
-    X11 and XKB libraries (for hotkey detection and window management) POSIX-compliant environment (for sockets, logging, and process management)
+    X11 and XKB libraries (for hotkey detection and window management) POSIX-compliant environment (for sockets, logging, and process management) XCmd grabs the Super_R key globally.
+    The socket functionality is currently hardcoded to connect to 127.0.0.1:21002.
+    Ensure you have the necessary permissions to run applications and write to the log file.

 Notes: